BollmeierHPI/pmem-olap/microbenchmarks/README.md

 ## Building

 ```sh
 mkdir build
 cd build
 cmake ..
 cmake --build .
 ```
+**Note: If your linker does not find libpmem(2), please adjust the HINTS given in cmake/FindLibpmem(2).cmake according to your installation path.**

 This will give you a `nvm_db_benchmark` binary which then can be used in the benchmarking scripts.